 3D printing revolutionises the way we think about providing orthotic products to our customers.
 Being able to create a device which is individual, exact and more cosmetic than current orthotic products is exciting and moves the industry forward.

-Not only can we 3D print insoles, we can 3D print orthoses for any part of the body, including, 3D printed ankle supports, 3D printed AFO’s, 3D printed spinal supports, 3D printed wrist braces and 3D printed face masks.
-Actually, there isn’t many orthotic devices we cant print!
+Not only can we 3D print insoles, we can 3D print orthoses for any part of the body, including 3D printed AFOs, 3D printed spinal supports, wrist braces, helmets and face masks.
+In fact, there aren’t many orthotic devices we can’t 3D print!